Was That Fraud

 What is Fraud?

-Fraud is the intent to deceive a company or person for the purpose of financial gain.
+Fraud is the intent to deceive a company or person for financial gain.

 What is Insurance Fraud?

-Insurance fraud is a manner in which a person or company deceives an insurance company or person into paying an amount to which they are not entitled to receive.
+Insurance fraud is when a person or company deceives an insurance company or person into paying an amount they are not entitled to receive.

 Why is preventing insurance fraud important?